Search by attribute

 NOTE: The status bar along the bottom of the console shows the number of items returned.

-To clear the search criteria, click Clear.
+To clear the search criteria, click the button.

 When you clear the search criteria, the original list of objects are displayed.